aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Ahoneynation.md

 3. Braces themselves to set `charge` to 2
 4. A party wide jump attack

 Move 4 is always used (and only used) if `basestate` isn't 0 (`Idle`).
 NOTE: This is assumed to be the case after move 3 was performed last actor turn since this one ultimately changes the `basestate` away from 0 (`Idle`) meaning it is assumed that move 4 will only be used when move 3 was the last move performed.
+It doesn't seem to be possible under normal gameplay to get into a false positive.

 Move 1, 2 and 3 usage are determined from odds which changes when `hp` / `maxhp` floored is 0.6 or less (less than 60% `hp` remaining).
 However, move 2 and 3 have additional requirements that if failed when selecting the move, move 1 will be performed instead.
 Here are the odds and requirements"